uk1601/NLP-Based-Text-Generator-using-RNN-LSTM/README.md

 1. **Text Preprocessing**
 2. **Tokenizer Initialization, Sequence Creation, and Padding**
 3. **Preparing Data for Model Training**
-4. **Loading the Embeddings**
+4. **Loading the embedding and creation of the embedding matrix**
 5. **Model Creation, Training, and Saving**
 6. **Loading the Saved Model and Generating Output**

 ## Dataset

-The dataset used in this project consists of Telugu books text data stored in a CSV file.
+The dataset used in this project consists of Telugu books text data stored in a CSV file [Data](https://www.kaggle.com/datasets/sudalairajkumar/telugu-nlp).
 The relevant text data is extracted and preprocessed to create a clean and usable corpus for training the model.

 ## Preprocessing